-I’m sure everyone has figured out that Valentine’s etiquette is a bit different in Japan than the rest of the world.
-Instead of giving and taking, it’s a one-way street where women give presents to the men in their lives, where men are on the receiving end on this special day.
+I’m sure everyone has figured out that Valentine’s Day etiquette is a bit different in Japan than the rest of the world.
+Instead of giving and taking, it’s a one-way street where women give presents to the men in their lives, and where men are on the receiving end on this special day.

 Just when you think February is finished and all the heart-shaped confectionery and love festivities are done with, think again.
-White day, the counter holiday to Valentine’s day that only occurs in three countries around the world has arrived.
+White Day, the counter holiday to Valentine’s Day that only occurs in three countries around the world, has arrived.

 So what exactly is White Day?